codica2/vue-app-best-practice/README.md

 ```

 ### About directives
+Directive is some special token in the markup that tells the library to do something to a DOM element
 All custom `directives` are in different folders and are imported only if they are used in the `component`.
 ```js
 import directive from './directive'